6.1 Jitter and Count Plots

 1. Create a scatterplot between bedroom and bathroom.

-2. What problem do you think this plot have?
+2. What issue do you think this plot have?
 Provide two different plots to address this issue.